dhirajdhande19/VoidMeet/README.md

 ------------Quick Updations--------------
 1. Overall App Performance Improvement.
-2. 💬 Enhanced Chat: Emojis, file sharing
+2. 💬 Enhanced Chat: Emojis
 3. 📅 Meeting Scheduling: Calendar integration for scheduling and reminders.
-4. 🖥️ Fullscreen Video:** Pin any user’s video to fullscreen with toggle options.
+4. 🖥️ Fullscreen Video: Pin any user’s video to fullscreen with toggle options.
 5. 🌙 Dark Mode & 📱New UI: Modern UI with a dark/light mode toggle.
 6. 🐳 Docker Support: Containerized setup with `docker-compose` for quick deployment.
 7. ⚙️ CI/CD Pipelines: Automated builds, testing, and deployment using GitHub Actions.